 To encourage more diversity in the legal profession, Balch & Bingham created a signature program that provides future lawyers from underrepresented backgrounds with the tools they need to be successful in law school and when launching their careers.
 In 2011, we hosted our first Boot Camp for Success to equip minority law students with the tools needed to be successful during law school and throughout their future as attorneys.
 Each year, we invite minority and underrepresented law students from schools across the Southeast to attend a two-day program to gain a deeper understanding of the legal profession and the variety of careers available to law school graduates.

 The seminar is led by Balch attorneys, corporate leaders and other accomplished attorneys from a wide variety of backgrounds and career paths who deliver candid presentations and participate in panel discussions about ways students can enhance their academic and professional success while maximizing law school opportunities.
 Sessions include a mock law class, tips on how to study and be academically successful during the first year of law school, and a session featuring seasoned attorneys sharing advice about the job search process, specifically focused on developing interview skills and avoiding common missteps.
 The program is named after the late Susan B. Livingston, partner and former chair of the firm’s Diversity Committee.
-Our 2016 Boot Camp was attended by more than 40 law students – to date nearly 250 students are Boot Camp graduates.
+Our 2018 Boot Camp was attended by more than 40 law students – to date over 300 students are Boot Camp graduates.

 We are committed to continuing to increase diversity within our communities and actively engage with many initiatives and events.
 From serving in leadership positions for nonprofits that advance diversity in our communities, to sponsoring activities that celebrate inclusion, we strive to help build diverse communities and to join conversations that celebrate similarities and differences.